gokulrajar15/Risk-Analytics-Fraud-Detection/README.md

 # Risk-Analytics-Fraud-Detection
-Developed a large-scale, real-time system for predicting credit card transaction fraud, incorporating the complete MLOps lifecycle including data ingestion, model training, deployment, monitoring, and continuous improvement.
+Built a real-time credit card fraud detection system on Google Cloud, using the full MLOps workflow from data ingestion and model training to deployment and monitoring.